harshitagirase/Sigma-Take-Home-Assignment/question_1/README.md

 * `campaign_type`: The type of the campaign.
 * `responded`: The number of members that responded to the campaign.
 * `campaign_cost`: The actual cost of the campaign.
 * `avg_cost_per_attendee`: The average cost of the campaign per attendee.
-This is calculated by diving the total campaign cost by the number of campaign members that responded to the campaign.
+This is calculated by dividing the total campaign cost by the number of campaign members that responded to the campaign.

 ## Output